MinMengbin/CANBUS_J1939_CANopen/Test/README.md

 # (Initiate Domian Download)

- cansend terminal -> input the following command to upload the value of number of mappings. (client -> server)
+ cansend terminal -> input the following command to upload the value of COB-ID. index 0x1800,  Subindex 01. (client -> server)

-      ~$ cansend can0
+      ~$ cansend can0 60A#230018018A010080

 canmessage terminal receives new two lines as shown below (server -> client)

+	can0  60A   [8]  23 00 18 01 8A 01 00 00
+  	can0  58A   [8]  60 00 18 01 00 00 00 00

+If successful, first byte is 0x60 as shown above.
+Otherwise, first byte is 80.
+Please check error codes from reference of CANopen high-level protocol for CAN-bus.

 Then switch to operational model:

 	~$ cansend can0 000#010A

 # PDO (Process Data Object) protocol

-cansend terminal -> input the following command to switch can0 to pre-operational mode.
-(Master -> Slave)

-      ~$ cansend can0 000#800A

 check the Receive PDO Communication parameters (For ABB canslave, default are 0x1400 to 0x143F.)